Keeping Communication at the Core of Our Strategy

 Ascend Performance Materials

 When Ascend Performance Materials decided to introduce digital signage for employee communication, they had a very clear objective.
 As a global manufacturer of nylon, plastics and synthetic fibers, they needed to reach all their employees, whether they were in offices, plants or control rooms.
-They chose The Marlin Company Electronic Communication Station (ECS) because it offered flexibility and ease of use for multiple locations and users.
+They chose Marlin Electronic Communication Station (ECS) because it offered flexibility and ease of use for multiple locations and users.

 Having a Plan

 It began with a pilot with installations at headquarters in Houston and a plant in Chocolate Bayou.
 The goal was to benchmark the installation and training process to be used to roll out to four other plants.
 The process went so well that the rollout to the other four plants was initiated ahead of schedule.

 From the start, Ascend understood the importance of having a communications strategy.
 Consistent branding was critical.
 The screens would be branded Ascend Communication Stations (ACS).
 According to Marianne Cone, Director of Communications, “Prior to ACS, we used broadcast email.
 ACS and our company Intranet, iAscend, came online around the same time.
 We use the two in a very integrated fashion to call attention, educate and call our employees to action.”
 The screens added visual impact and made it easy for Ascend to reach everyone at the company, site and unit level.

 - Enlisting a team of champions from the 5 locations.
 They’d be responsible for creating and posting content and promoting ACS.

 - Training everyone on the product prior to installation so that they would have great content ready to go the minute the screens were installed.

 - Creating a policy manual for ACS brand standards, located on the Intranet for easy access.

 - Creating branded templates making it easy to post pictures, captions and text.